Benefits Of Liver Detoxing

 Limit alcohol consumption

-Alcohol is a direct toxin to the liver and so excessive intake can lead to liver cell damage.
-Do stick to safe limits, which is one standard drink for women on no more than five days per week or two standard drinks for men.
+Alcohol is a direct toxin to the liver so excessive intake can lead to liver damage.
+When you drink alcohol, do stick to safe limits, which is one standard drink for women on no more than five days per week or two standard drinks for men.

 Reduce Toxic Fats

-Trans fats found in processed and packaged foods as well as excessive intake of saturated fats found in animal products such as fatty cuts of meat can overwhelm the liver’s ability to deal with these and can contribute to fatty liver disease, which is where the liver becomes ‘clogged’ with excess fatty tissue making it less efficient.
+Trans fats found in processed and packaged foods as well as excessive intake of saturated fats found in animal products such as fatty cuts of meat can overwhelm the liver’s ability to deal with these and can contribute to poor liver health, which where the liver can become ‘clogged’ with excess fatty tissue making it less efficient.

 Reduce Sugar

-Fructose found in table sugar as well as fruit can overwhelm the liver also if eaten in excess.
-The result can be fatty liver disease as described above, as well as insulin resistance whereby your body becomes less able to handle and process dietary sugars.
+Fructose found in table sugar as well as fruit can overwhelm the liver if eaten in excess.
+The result can be poor liver health as described above, as well as insulin resistance whereby your body becomes less able to handle and process dietary sugars.
 Limit processed foods as these often have hidden sugars as well as fruit to no more than two pieces per day.

 Use Paracetamol responsibly